delolmo/symfony-router/README.md

 composer require delolmo/symfony-router
 ```

-You may also want to install [middlewares/request-handler](https://packagist.org/packages/middlewares/request-handler).
+You may also want to install [php-http/discovery](https://github.com/php-http/discovery) to autodetect well-known PSR-17 HTTP factory implementations.

 ## Example